PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 13:45:18
+Last updated: 2024-04-05 13:45:54
-Random Quote: The baby slide right out, huh?
-It's like a 'whoosh', like a waterslide.
-[Lily screaming] Slightly painful waterslide. - Dr. Sonya
+Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
+There is no safe way to grasp it.  -  Dalla